Kai Corbett: Aldershot Town

 On 4 July 2024, Corbett signed for National League side Aldershot Town for an undisclosed fee, signing a one-year deal.
 He departed the club at the end of the 2024–25 season.

 Chelmsford City

 On 11 July 2025, Corbett agreed to join National League South club Chelmsford City, following his release from Aldershot.

 Eastbourne Borough

 On 31 October 2025, Corbett joined fellow National League South side Eastbourne Borough, reuniting with former Aldershot Town manager Tommy Widdrington.

+Corbett scored his first hat-trick for Borough in the Isthmian Premier during a 3-2 win over Brentwood Town on 15 August 2026.